 Capitalism and agriculture are two things that we often find on the same ground.
 If there is mention of one, the other will automatically come in between at one point or the other.
 Therefore, it has been a matter of debate for a very long time.

-People around the world are living in extreme conditions, due to the COVID-19, the entire demand and supply ball-game of capitalism and agriculture has turned upside down, and even the most renowned economists are not able to predict the patterns that are to follow in the upcoming months.
+People around the world are living in extreme conditions, due to COVID-19, the entire demand and supply ball game of capitalism and agriculture has turned upside down, and even the most renowned economists are not able to predict the patterns that are to follow in the upcoming months.

 What is Capitalism?

 In general, capitalism is an economic system based on the private ownership of the means of production and their operation for profit.
 Central characteristics of capitalism include wealth concentration, competitive markets, a price system, private property, the recognition of property rights, voluntary exchange, and wage labor.
 The problem with this during a crisis, like a pandemic, is that it enforces the goal to make a profit regardless of the nature of the crisis.

 What is Agriculture?

 Agriculture is a sector that has faced a significant decline in both demand and supply.
 Since people are living in quarantine, there has been a rise in unemployment and a reduction in the purchasing power of the average consumer.
 It has caused an inward shift in the overall demand for agricultural products.

 There is a supply of fruits and vegetables in the market.
 However, because of capitalism, farmers are more inclined towards destroying the yield, rather than distributing it for free.
 Hence, the majority of production is going to waste.